marianacarmoduarte/marianacarmoduarte.github.io/content/publication/Dennison et al. (2024)/index.md

 ---
-title: 'Follow the Media?
-News Environment and Public Concern about Immigration'
+title: 'Migration Communication Campaigns: Towards a Research Agenda and Open Database'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here